 It is always important to evaluate the performance of the employees periodically to find out their level of efficiency.
 Some standard methods have been devised to make employees understand how far they are from the expected standards so that their performance can be improved.
 Those employees who lag in certain key performance areas must be assisted to analyze and improve their performance levels.
 Therefore the process of performance appraisal helps to evaluate and improve the performance of the employees so that they can give their best to achieve the goals of the organization as well as achieve better career satisfaction.

 Performance Counseling Processes

-Be sincere, informal and friendly.
-Explain the purpose of the discussion and make it clear to the subordinate that the interview is a two way communication.
-Encourage the employee to discuss how he appraises his own performance.
-Before discussing suggestions you have for his development, encourage the employee to tell his own plans.
-Make a record of plans you and the employee have made, points requiring follow-up.
+- Interview: Be sincere, informal, and friendly.
+Explain the purpose of the discussion and make it clear to the subordinate that the interview is two-way communication.
+Encourage the employee to discuss how he appraises his performance.
+Before discussing suggestions you have for his development, encourage the employee to tell his plans.
+Make a record of plans you and the employee have made, and points requiring follow-up.